 If you are currently breastfeeding, ensure that you have prepared enough in advance to cover the time that you will be attending the clinic.
 For the medications used in our clinics, no waiting times or discarding is necessary.
 After your procedure you can continue breastfeeding as normal.

-Our 24-hour aftercare phone service connects you to experienced registered nurses, at any time of the day or night.
+Our aftercare phone service connects you to experienced registered nurses, 8am-5pm AEST weekdays.

 Call our aftercare nurses on 1300 888 022 if you have any concerns

 MSI Australia adopts the Australian Charter of Healthcare Rights.
 The Charter provides a framework of client rights which allows clients, families, carers and services providing health care to work together towards a safe and high quality health system, achieving the best possible outcomes.

 The Charter is guided by the following principles:

 As a client of MSI Australia, you have a right to:

 - be treated in a professional, courteous, and caring manner